cyverse-archive/Donkey/README.markdown

 {}
 ```

-## Getting Apps in the JSON Format Required by the DE
+## Getting Analyses in the JSON Format Required by the DE

 Unsecured Endpoint: GET /get-analysis/{analysis-id}